A project of the Partnership for a New American Economy

 Top countries of origin

-Share of STEM graduates at the state’s most research-intensive schools who are foreign born: 11.5%
+Share of STEM graduates at the state’s most research-intensive schools who are foreign-born

-Share of Engineering PhDs who were temporary residents: 77.4%
+Share of Engineering PhDs who were temporary residents

 Foreign-born students create jobs for Nebraskans and often provide the technological innovations that drive economic growth in the state.
-A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduates of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
+A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
 In Nebraska, more than one in three advanced degree holders working in a STEM field in the state in 2000 were immigrants, a share larger than every state in the country except California, though this number has declined substantially in the past decade.
+By 2020, Nebraska will need to fill 40,340 new STEM jobs and, with reform, immigrants can play a key role in occupying these positions and continuing to promote economic growth.

-Share of advanced degree holders with jobs in STEM who were foreign born in 2000: 35.9%
+Share of advanced degree holders with jobs in STEM who were foreign-born in 2000

 Immigration Reform = Economic Growth in Nebraska

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Nebraska.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 2,300 jobs and more than $188 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Nebraska between 2010 and 2013 will translate into 1,836 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 930 jobs and add more than $78 million to Gross State Product by 2014.

 In Nebraska, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $115 million to Gross State Product in 2014.